 - 33.13.1 The appointment is made for a specific Class.
-An International Measurer can only be appointed to a maximum of three Classes except the Race Officials Committee may authorize additional Classes if they are very similar to measure as a Class the International Measurer is already appointed to. - 33.13.2 A candidate for appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in at least two principle events (as defined by the International Measurers Sub-committee) of the Class he is applying for, within the last four years prior to 1 September of the year of application; - (b) have attended an ISAF International Measurer's seminar within the last four years prior to 1 September of the year of application but not later than 14 October in that year; and - (c) have an intimate knowledge of the relevant Class rules and the ISAF Equipment Rules of Sailing. - (d) be recommended by the relevant class association and another International Measurer. - 33.13.3 A candidate for re-appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in two principle events (as defined by the International Measurers Sub-committee) within the last four years prior to 1 September of the year of application; one of the events shall be of the Class he is applying for.
+An International Measurer can only be appointed to a maximum of three Classes except the Race Officials Committee may authorize additional Classes if they are very similar to measure as a Class the International Measurer is already appointed to. - 33.13.2 A candidate for appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in at least two principle events (as defined by the International Measurers Sub-committee) of the Class he is applying for, within the four years prior to 14 October of the year of application; - (b) have attended an ISAF International Measurer's seminar and have passed the International Measurers written test within the last four years prior to 14 October of the year of application and - (c) have an intimate knowledge of the relevant Class rules and the ISAF Equipment Rules of Sailing. - (d) be recommended by the relevant class association and another International Measurer. - 33.13.3 A candidate for re-appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in two principle events (as defined by the International Measurers Sub-committee) within the four years prior to 14 October of the year of application; one of the events shall be of the Class he is applying for.
 As an alternative, one of the events may be substituted by one hull prototype measurement of the Class he is applying for; - (b) have an intimate knowledge of the relevant class rules and the ISAF Equipment Rules of Sailing. - (c) be recommended by the relevant class association. - 33.13.4 Once appointed, an International Measurer shall not be employed by or act as a consultant to or regular official measurer at a builder for that class.